ElliottC823/powerhouse/README.md

-Powerhouse is an open-source html based games hub.
+Powerhouse is an open-source HTML based games hub.